Skip to content

 1. Join the Christmas Light Installer Professional Association

-Kirk and his crew received three days of professional training through the Christmas Light Installer Professional Association to prepare them for light installation.
+Did you know you can get professional training through the Christmas Light Installer Professional Association to prepare your team for the holiday season?

 In addition to great in-class and hands-on training, CLIPA members also have access to: